-Raise your professional profile while you keep up to date and respond in your practice area by writing for a LexisNexis Newsletter.
-Share your insights and analysis and help to shape the way your colleagues consider the impact of amendments, the effect of caselaw and the consequences of global trends.
+Raise your professional profile while you keep up to date by writing for a LexisNexis Newsletter.
+Share your insights and analysis and help to shape the way your colleagues consider the impact of amendments, the effect of cases and the consequences of global trends.

-LexisNexis Newsletters publish between 4 and 10 issues annually and cover a wide range of subject areas and jurisdictions under the following titles:
+LexisNexis Newsletters publish 10 issues annually and cover a wide range of subject areas and jurisdictions under the following titles:

 If you'd like to contribute to one of the above publications, email email@example.com with your contact details and the name of the newsletter in the subject line.

 This renowned resource contains precedents, forms and supporting commentary for over 100 non-litigious legal areas.
 Our experienced authors provide context and advice, explaining when, why and how practitioners should use a particular precedent.
 If you have a high degree of skill and experience in a practice area and would like to join our impressive group of authors, please contact the Product Developer.